sevarubbo/enthusiast-2/README.md

 # Game

-A game or whatever this is that I built while being sick, available [here](https://spontaneous-naiad-f2c8de.netlify.app/).
+A game or whatever this is that I built while being sick.
+It's made with vanilla JS (TypeScript), pure functional approach.

+Available [here](https://spontaneous-naiad-f2c8de.netlify.app/).
 WASD to move, click to shoot.
 Try to destroy the Big Black Circle.